DJawna/blasstar/Readme.md

 ## Todos:

-- [ ] fix bug: check if any input was true not just cursor up and down (maby implement equals method?)
 - [x] add frame rate limit mechanism
 - [x] add the event processing loop into the update state method
 - [x] transform the esc button gesture to sdl event quit event